sonic-pi-net/sonic-pi/etc/doc/articles/magpi/01-live-coding.md

 pumped bass deep into the bodies of the crowd.
 The atmosphere was ripe with a heady mix of synths and dancing.
 However something wasn't quite right in this nightclub.
-Projected in bright colours above the DJ booth was futuristic text, moving, dancing flashing.
+Projected in bright colours above the DJ booth was futuristic text, moving, dancing, flashing.
 This wasn't fancy visuals, it was merely a projection of Sonic Pi running on a Raspberry Pi.
 The occupant of the DJ booth wasn't spinning disks, he was writing, editing and evaluating code.
 Live.
 This is Live Coding.